sunnyak247/html-dog-beginner-html-tutorial/README.md

-This is the HTML dog's beginner tutorial undertaken towards completeing th eodin project.
+This is the HTML dog's beginner tutorial undertaken towards completing the odin project.